How do I become a member?

-IVP projects are open to everyone between 18 and 70 years of age.
-A handful of workcamps do have age restrictions on the volunteers they can accept due to the nature of their funding.
-This information is included in the workcamp description so you will know before you apply for particular workcamp.
-If the workcamp description don’t state an age threshold (and the vast majority of them don’t) then they are open to all ages.
+IVP projects are open to everyone between 18 and 99 years of age.
+Some workcamps do have age restrictions on the volunteers they can accept due to the nature of their funding.
+This information is included in the workcamp description so you will know before you apply for a particular workcamp.
+If the workcamp description doesn’t state an age limit (and the vast majority of them don’t) then they are open to all ages.

 IVP does not send volunteers to workcamps if there is a clear risk of violence, political uprising or natural disaster.
 In most cases, the workcamp hosting country will cancel workcamps if such dangers exist.

-No. Once accepted into a workcamp you will receive a detailed Information sheet, which will include instructions on how to get to your workcamp location from the main airport, train station or bus terminal in the country of your project.
-Some workcamps may ask you to make your own way to your accommodation; others may meet you at the airport or a designated ‘meeting point’.
+Once accepted into a workcamp you will receive a detailed information sheet which will include instructions on how to get to your workcamp from the airport, train station or bus terminal in the country of your project.
+Some workcamps may ask you to make your own way to your accommodation; most will meet you at the airport or a designated meeting point.